ldkong1205/ConDA/README.md

 ## About

 ConDA aims at processing raw point clouds for unsupervised domain adaptation (UDA) in **LiDAR semantic segmentation**.
 It also supports other domain adaptation settings under annotation scarcity, such as semi-supervised domain adaptation (SSDA) and weakly-supervised domain adaptation (WSDA).
 The main idea of ConDA is to (1) construct an **intermediate domain** consisting of fine-grained interchange signals from both source and target domains without destabilizing the semantic coherency of objects and background around the ego-vehicle; (2) utilizes the intermediate domain for self-training.
+Visit our [project page](https://ldkong.com/ConDA) to explore more details!

 <p align="middle">
   <img src="figs/conda.png" width="500" />
 </p>

-:oncoming_automobile: This is not an official Motional product.
+:oncoming_automobile: **This is not an official Motional product**

 ## Cross-City UDA Benchmark